Towneley family: Towneley of Stone Edge

 Stone Edge (53.8664°N 2.2100°W) is near Barrowford.

-The Stone Edge (or Stonehedge) branch of the family was established by a Lawrence Towneley (1543-1598), the great-grandson of the Lawrence Townley (1447-1530) which established the Barnside branch (above).
+The Stone Edge (or Stonehedge) branch of the family was established by a Lawrence Towneley (1543–1598), the great-grandson of the Lawrence Townley (1447–1530) who established the Barnside branch (above).
 The Barnside branch is junior only to the main branch, and the Stone Edge branch is junior only to those two branches.

 Descendants include: Elizabeth II, George Washington and Robert E. Lee.